Automatic Harness Generation

 s are provided, include a function if it does not match any of the provided patterns. - If both are provided, include a function if it matches an include pattern and does not match any of the exclude patterns.
 Note that this implies that the exclude pattern takes precedence, i.e., if a function matches both an include pattern and an exclude pattern, it will be excluded.

-# Include functions whose paths contain the substring foo or baz, but not foo::bar
+# Include functions containing foo but not bar

-kani autoharness -Z autoharness --include-pattern foo --include-pattern baz --exclude-pattern foo::bar
+kani autoharness -Z autoharness --include-pattern 'foo' --exclude-pattern 'bar'

-# Include functions whose paths contain the substring foo, but not bar.
+# Include functions in the foo module, but not in foo::bar

-# Kani will emit a warning that these flags conflict.
+# Kani will emit a warning that these options conflict.

 Example